 Each organising committee fixes the amount of entry fee for the races.
-Entry is valid only after payment of the entry fee.
+Entry is valid only after payment of the entry

 The National Authorities have the right to establish a rule whereby higher fees are imposed on late entries.

-In case of titled events, the amount of the entry fee, for a Continental or World Championship of any circuit class, may not exceed 100€ for each entry.
+In case of titled events, the amount of the entry fee, for both Continental and World Championships of any circuit class, may not exceed 100€ for each entry.
 It must be indicated in Advance Programme documents.
+This is not applicable when the class (es.) already has mandatory start/travel money as per the rules.